Sindhi language: Perso-Arabic script

 Farsi (perso-Arabic) or Shikarpuri Sindhi.

 Devanagari script

 In India, the Devanagari script is also used to write Sindhi.
 A modern version was introduced by the government of India in 1948; however, it did not gain full acceptance, so both the Sindhi-Arabic and Devanagari scripts are used.
 In India, a person may write a Sindhi language paper for a Civil Services Examination in either script.
-Devanagari was seen as the most practical option for Sindhi language in India.
+Devanagari was seen as the most practical option for the Sindhi language in India.
 Diacritical bars below the letter are used to mark implosive consonants, and dots called nukta are used to form other additional consonants.